DolgushinG/dolgushing/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Itis
+- 🔭 I’m currently working on ITIS
 - 🌱 I’m currently learning python
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ## ⚡ Technologies